Social Impact Investing

 $500K equity investment

-Artscape Toronto is developing a brand new co-working facility that also serves as an incubator and entrepreneurial centre for art and design professionals in Toronto.
-With its unique combination of programs, services, and facilities, Artscape Launchpad Inc. will change the landscape of Toronto’s thriving arts community and provide a major boost to Ontario’s $23 billion creative economy.
+Artscape Toronto developed a brand new co-working facility that also serves as an incubator and entrepreneurial centre for art and design professionals in Toronto.
+With its unique combination of programs, services, and facilities, Artscape Launchpad Inc. is changing the landscape of Toronto’s thriving arts community and provide a major boost to Ontario’s $23 billion creative economy.

 HABITAT FOR HUMANITY